kalantar/csvdiff/a/suba/README.md

 # suba

-A file in a subdirectory
+A file in a subdirectory of a